Today’s Labor Day, the day that everyone associates with the end of summer.

 9. Go camping

 What better way to experience the summer than to live in nature for a night?
+There are even glamping options for those that don’t want to rough it in a tent on the ground.
 Grab the family or a few friends, a tent or two, and some essentials and relax under the stars.
+Camping with kids is a great way to save money on vacations.
 Don’t forget the bug spray!

 10. Go hiking

 Camping isn’t everyone’s cup of tea.
 But who doesn’t love hiking?
 If you have one, take your dog along with you and enjoy the sites while giving your legs an awesome workout.

 11. Take a bike ride

 Break out the old bike from the basement and give its wheels a bit of a turn.
 Biking is a really great way to get some exercise, especially for those with weaker joints.
 If your work or school is close by, try biking to work next time!
 Don’t worry, your car will still love you.